adjust/ios_sdk/doc/english/web_views.md

 ---

-You can also choose to integrate the adjust SDK by adding it to your project as a framework.
+You can also choose to integrate the Adjust SDK by adding it to your project as a framework.
 On the [releases page][releases] you can find the following archives:

-* `AdjustSdkStaticWVJB.framework.zip`
+* `AdjustSdkStaticWebBridge.framework.zip`
-* `AdjustSdkDynamicWVJB.framework.zip`
+* `AdjustSdkDynamicWebBridge.framework.zip`

 Since the release of iOS 8, Apple has introduced dynamic frameworks (also known as embedded frameworks).
-If your app is targeting iOS 8 or higher, you can use the adjust SDK dynamic framework.
+If your app is targeting iOS 8 or higher, you can use the Adjust SDK dynamic framework.
 Choose which framework you want to use – static or dynamic – and add it to your project.

 ### <a id="sdk-frameworks"></a>Add iOS frameworks